Upgrade your skills to succeed

 - Full Time

 The Occupations and College Access Program (OCAP) is under the broader umbrella of the Aurora College School of Development Studies.
-The OCAP Program provides a combination of prerequisite and college preparation courses to enable students to enter the following Aurora College post-secondary programs: Office Administration, Personal Support Worker, Early Learning and Child Care, and Trades and Apprenticeship.
-OCAP prepares students to enter the following Trades Programs: Camp Cook and Heavy Equipment Operator (HEO); Fundamentals of Carpentry 1; Fundamentals of Electrical 1; and to write the Trades Entrance exams for Carpentry, Electrician, Heavy Equipment Technician, Housing Maintainer, Oil Heat Systems Technician and Plumber/Gasfitter B.
+OCAP provides a combination of prerequisite and college preparation courses to enable students to enter the following Aurora College post-secondary programs: Office Administration, Personal Support Worker, Early Learning and Child Care, and Trades and Apprenticeship.
+OCAP prepares students to enter trades in Categories A, B and C that are offered at Aurora College.

 OCAP includes a combination of 85 percent Adult Literacy and Basic Education (ALBE) and 15 percent Specialty Access Courses.
 The Aurora College School of Developmental Studies has developed ALBE curriculum, which includes six levels of study.
 The ALBE courses in OCAP range from the 130 to 140 levels.

-Due to the extensive range of courses available, the course offerings will vary at each Aurora College campus location.
 The courses for every Aurora College Career Pathway may not be available at each campus.
 Participants mainly enrol in the program to meet prerequisite entry requirements for Aurora College certificate or trade programs.
-Students may enrol in this program on a full-time basis through classroom and/or distance delivery.
-Distance delivery of courses may not be available every academic year.
+Students may enrol in this program on a full-time basis through either classroom or distance delivery.

 Aurora College has developed a Continuous Quality Improvement (CQI) process to ensure the ALBE curriculum used in the Access Programs is current and relevant.

-Individuals must be at least 17 years of age and meet specific academic prerequisites depending on career pathway of choice.
+Individuals must be at least 17 years of age and meet specific academic prerequisites.

 Applicants will be admitted to this program based on their ability to meet the program eligibility requirements.